RAC Tourist Trophy

-The RAC Tourist Trophy (sometimes called the International Tourist Trophy) is a motor racing award presented by the Royal Automobile Club (RAC) to the overall victor of a motor race in the United Kingdom.
+The RAC Tourist Trophy (sometimes called the International Tourist Trophy) was a motor racing award presented by the Royal Automobile Club (RAC) to the overall victor of a motor race in the United Kingdom.
 Established in 1905, it is the world's oldest automobile race.
 The 18-carat gold trophy is based on Giambologna's sculpture of the Greek god Hermes.
 Series to have featured the trophy include the World Sportscar Championship, the FIA GT Cup, the World Touring Car Championship, the European Touring Car Championship, the FIA GT Championship, the British Touring Car Championship, the FIA GT1 World Championship, and the overall winners of the British GT Championship in the 1999, 2000, 2003 and 2004 seasons.
 (Note: It is unclear whether the RAC considers the Tourist Trophy winners from 1999, 2000, 2003 and 2004 are official because they were not awarded based on a single race.)
 It has been presented to the overall winners of the Silverstone Circuit round of the FIA World Endurance Championship from 2013 on.

 The race was organised and formulated by senior members of the Automobile Club of Great Britain and Northern Ireland in 1904.
 They believed there was a major demand for a race to develop and encourage the design and performance of road-going cars.
 It was first contested on the Isle of Man in 1905 and continued to be held on the island until 1922.
 It moved to the Ards Circuit on Northern Ireland's public roads in 1928 after an article written by the journalist Wallace McLeod in a Belfast newspaper suggested it occur in the area and the inventor Harry Ferguson helped the RAC to find a suitable track.
 Donington Park staged the trophy's following two races in 1937 and 1938 after a major accident involving a Riley car during the 1936 edition killed eight onlookers and injured another 25.
-Following the Second World War, it returned to Northern Ireland and was held on the shorter Dundrod Circuit; a second major crash that killed three competitors in 1955 led the local authorities to bar all future car races on the track.
+Following World War II, it returned to Northern Ireland and was held on the shorter Dundrod Circuit; a second major crash that killed three competitors in 1955 led the local authorities to bar all future car races on the track.
 Since then, the race has occurred on permanent racing circuits rather than closed public road tracks.